-- 1. The provider must maintain insurance that - a. includes coverage for comprehensive general liability, vehicle automotive liability, and workers' compensation, as appropriate to the services the provider is certified to offer recipients; and - b. names Senior and Disabilities Services, Provider Certification Section, 550 W. 8th Ave., Anchorage, AK 99501, as a certificate holder for that insurance; a copy of the Certificate of Insurance or similar document showing insurance coverage must be submitted with its application for certification or recertification. - 2.
-The provider may charge fees for home and community-based services at rates no higher than those charged to private pay clients for comparable services. - 3.
-The provider must - a. implement a financial system, based on generally accepted accounting principles; - b. submit claims for payment that are accurate; - c. maintain records that support claims for services; - d. cooperate with all required audits; - e. report to the Medicaid fiscal agent, and void or adjust, amounts identified as overpayments; and - f. cooperate with investigation and remediation activities. - 4.
-The provider must report suspected Medicaid fraud, abuse, or waste, or suspected financial exploitation of a recipient, to the Medicaid Fraud Control Unit by calling 1-907-269-6279, by sending a message to FAX number 1-907-279-6202, or by submitting a Medicaid Fraud / Elder Abuse Complaint Form.
+- 1. The provider must maintain insurance that - a. includes coverage for comprehensive general liability, vehicle automotive liability, and workers' compensation, as is appropriate to the services the provider is certified to offer recipients; and - b. names Senior and Disabilities Services, Provider Certification Section, 1835 Bragaw Street, Suite 350, Anchorage, AK 99508-3487, as a certificate holder for that insurance; a copy of the Certificate of Insurance or similar document showing insurance coverage must be submitted with its application for certification or recertification. - 2.
+The provider may charge fees for services at rates no higher than those charged to private pay clients for comparable services. - 3.
+The provider must - a. maintain financial records to show the provider's capacity, at all times, to meet at least three months of operating expenses, including funds to - i. pay employee salaries and employee-related tax obligations timely; - ii. maintain current general liability and worker's compensation insurance; - iii. maintain operations in a physical office space; - iv. ensure service delivery to all recipients served by the provider; - b. implement a financial system, based on generally accepted accounting principles, that ensures claims for payment are accurate; - c. maintain, in accordance with 7 AAC 105.230, records that support claims for services; - d. cooperate with all required audits; - e. report to the Medicaid fiscal agent, and void or adjust, amounts identified as overpayments; and - f. cooperate with investigation and remediation activities. - 4.
+The provider may not submit a claim for reimbursement - a. until services have been rendered; - b. for services rendered by an individual who does not have documentation of a current, valid criminal history check or variance; or - c. for services that are not specified in the recipient's support plan or documented in accordance with 7 AAC 105.230. - 5.
+The provider must report suspected Medicaid fraud, abuse, or waste, or suspected financial exploitation of a recipient, to the Medicaid Fraud Control Unit by calling 1-907-269-6279, by sending a message to FAX number 1-907-269-6202, or by submitting a Medicaid Fraud/Elder Abuse Complaint Form.